Carrot-Transform Quick Start Guide

 - The first column must contain person IDs (these will be anonymized).

-- Person IDs not found in this file will be excluded from all OMOP tables.
+"date"must hold each person’s date of birth. - Person IDs not found in this file will be excluded from all OMOP tables.

 - This file must also reside in the same directory as the other input files (when using CSV mode).